-OPTION+SPACEBAR to hear Finale play that beat.
+CTRL+SPACEBAR to hear Finale play that beat.

 - Hold down

-OPTION+SPACEBAR and move your cursor horizontally to hear the music you are dragging over at your own pace.
+CTRL+SPACEBAR and move your cursor horizontally to hear the music you are dragging over at your own pace.

-OPTION+SHIFT+SPACEBAR to isolate a single staff.
+CTRL+SHIFT+SPACEBAR to isolate a single staff.

 - Move your cursor from between the staves to hear each line individually.

 You can quickly start playback from any point in the score using a keyboard shortcut.